-- cli: Command-line interface.
-This is enabled by default. - wbi: Web-browser interface (the SMU).
-This is enabled by default. - ftp: FTP or SFTP interface. - smis: Storage Management Initiative Specification (SMI-S) interface. - snmpuser: Allows an SNMPv3 user to view the SNMP MIB and receive SNMP trap notifications.
+- wbi: PowerVault Manager web-browser interface.
+This is enabled by default. - ftp: FTP or SFTP interface. - snmpuser: Allows an SNMPv3 user to view the SNMP MIB and receive SNMP trap notifications.
 This option requires the trap-host parameter.
 To use a trap destination port other than the default port, also specify the trap-port parameter. - none: No interfaces.

-The smis option is not supported for a user with the monitor or diagnostic role.
-A command that specifies snmpuser cannot also specify a non-SNMP interface.
+A command that specifies snmpuser or snmptarget cannot also specify a non-SNMP interface.
 To enable or disable interface protocols, use the set protocols command.